Clocking & Sync

 Ensure that the Current clock source field displays Dante Expander.

-The chosen Preferred Master (if set) is now the Clock Master of the network, including the console.
+The chosen Preferred Leader (if set) is now the Leader Clock of the network, including the console.

 The console is now clocking from its Dante Expander module.
-The Dante Expander module is clocking from the Preferred Master on the Dante network.
+The Dante Expander module is clocking from the Preferred Leader on the Dante network.

-All other devices on the network are clocking from the Preferred Master on the Dante network.
+All other devices on the network are clocking from the Preferred Leader on the Dante network.

 If selecting Dante as a clock source on the console,